cdk-entest/aws-redshift-getting-started/README.md

 - experiment with gelt_data
 - experiment with sql notebook and redshift ml

+> [!WARNING]
+> Since Redshift created by CloudFormation template, please switch to the CF execution role to query, or use username and password to authenticate with Redshift Query Editor V2.
+Otherwise, will get permissions denied.

 ## Network Stack

 We need a VPC to host a Reshift cluster